LANARKSHIRE

 Vanessa Thurlow, from St George's, London, and Sutton Coldfield, West Midlands, provided maternity cover for Janet in 2001.

-Shona Twaddle (wife of Ian Godber, Principal Biochemist at Wishaw General from 2002) was appointed as locum consultant from 2003 to 2004.
+Shona Twaddle (wife of Ian Godber, Principal Biochemist at Wishaw General, 2002 to 2008 and Top Grade at Monklands from 2008) was appointed as locum consultant from 2003 to 2004.

-Gillian Gray who had been a Grade A trainee in Glasgow, was appointed as senior biochemist in 2003.
+Gillian Gray who had been a Grade A trainee in Glasgow, was appointed as senior biochemist in 2003 and Principal Biochemist at Inverclyde and Paisley in 2010.

 Colleen M Ross, who was a member of the West of Scotland SpR Rotation, worked at Hairmyres and Monklands from 2004 until she was appointed as consultant at the Royal Alexandra Hospital, Paisley, in 2006.

 Janet Horner (nee McIlroy) was appointed as consultant for Hairmyres and Monklands Hospitals in Lanarkshire in 2006.
-She had trained in Sheffield, Birmingham and Glasgow in the 1990s and had been appointed as a locum consultant in Stoke Mandeville and John Radcliffe Hospitals in Oxford in 2000 and as consultant in Leeds in 2001.
+She had trained in Glasgow in the 1990s and had been appointed as a locum consultant in Stoke Mandeville and John Radcliffe Hospitals in Oxford in 2000 and as consultant in Leeds in 2001.
+She was appointed as consultant for Glasgow North in 2012

 Lanarkshire - Other Hospital Laboratories